hamza5113480/course-work/datastructures-and-algortihm/README.md

    ` - Example: a+(b*c)`
    2. Write code to evaluate the infix expression without parenthesis given by user.
       `- Example: 3+4-5/2`
+6. Queues
+   1. Write a menu driven program to perform different operations with queue such aEnqueue(), Dequeue() and DisplayQueue().
+   2. In this Exercise, you have to take a single string as input.
+Using this input string, you have to create multiple queues in which each queue will consist of separate word appeared in input string.
+At the end, you will again concatenate all queues to a single queue.
+      - Example: String = "Data Structure and Algo"
+        - Q1 D→a→t→a
+        - Q2 S→t→r→u→c→t→u→r→e
+        - Q3 a→n→d
+        - Q4 A→l→g→o
+      - At the end concatenate all queues and display them.
+        - Q1→Q2→Q-3→Q4